-Performance requirements are supposed to be tracked from the system inception through the whole system lifecycle including design, development, testing, operations, and maintenance.
-However different groups of people are involved on each stage using their own vision, terminology, metrics, and tools that makes the subject confusing when going into details.
-The presentation is an attempt of a systematic view of the subject.
+Performance requirements should to be tracked from system's inception through its whole lifecycle including design, development, testing, operations, and maintenance.
+They are the backbone of the performance engineering process.
+However different groups of people are involved in each stage and they use their own vision, terminology, metrics, and tools that makes the subject confusing when you go into details.
+The presentation discusses existing issues and approaches in their relationship with the performance engineering process.